ibraheemdev/matchit/README.md

 1          └contact\        *<8>
 ```

 Every `*<num>` represents the memory address of a handler function (a pointer).
-If you follow a path trough the tree from the root to the leaf, you get the complete route path, e.g `\blog\:post\`, where `:post` is just a placeholder ([*parameter*](#named-parameters)) for an actual post name.
+If you follow a path trough the tree from the root to the leaf, you get the complete route path, e.g `/blog/:post`, where `:post` is just a placeholder ([*parameter*](#named-parameters)) for an actual post name.
 Unlike hash-maps, a tree structure also allows us to use dynamic parts like the `:post` parameter, since we actually match against the routing patterns instead of just comparing hashes.
 This works very well and efficiently.

 Since URL paths have a hierarchical structure and make use only of a limited set of characters (byte values), it is very likely that there are a lot of common prefixes.
 This allows us to easily reduce the routing into ever smaller problems.
 Moreover the router manages a separate tree for every request method.
 For one thing it is more space efficient than holding a method->handle map in every single node, it also allows us to greatly reduce the routing problem before even starting the look-up in the prefix-tree.